ebx-bundler/ebx/README.md

-# **EBX: for Building and Running TypeScript Code**
+# **EBX: A Tool for Building and Running TypeScript Code**

 ## Introduction

+EBX is a command-line tool that simplifies the process of building and running TypeScript code.
+It is designed to work with ECMAScript Modules (ESM) and takes advantage of the lightning-fast build tool esbuild: https://esbuild.github.io/.

+### Features

+- Supports ES Modules (ESM) by default.
+- Asynchronous type checking: EBX offloads type checking to a child process, so you can continue working on your code without interruptions.
+- Watch mode: EBX can watch for changes in your TypeScript files and automatically rebuild and run the program when changes are detected.
+- Can be used to bundle both TypeScript and JavaScript code.
+- Provides a variety of options to customize the bundling process, such as minification, sourcemaps, and tree shaking.
+- Can be integrated with popular Node.js frameworks, such as NestJS and ExpressJS.

 **EBX** stands for ES Module Build and Execute and works well with CommonJS (CJS).

-**EBX** is a powerful tool designed to simplify the process of building and running TypeScript code within a Node.js environment.
-With a focus on ECMAScript Modules (ESM), **EBX** streamlines the development workflow, automating essential tasks while requiring zero configuration from developers.

-**EBX** takes advantage of the lightning-fast build tool [esbuild](https://esbuild.github.io/) as its foundation.

-The standout feature of **EBX** is its parallel type checking mechanism.
-Unlike traditional methods that halt the development process until type checking completes, our approach offloads type checking to a child process.
-This asynchronous approach frees developers to continue working on their code without interruptions.

 ## Installation